BB31420/AI-Auto-Video-Generator/README.md

 This instructable will guide you through modifying the provided code to focus on generating haikus and fact-based videos about bees.
 We'll cover changing the prompt, the models, text overlay, and background color and positioning.

-1. **Changing the prompt**
+1. **Example prompts**
- * For haikus, replace the user input prompt with a fixed prompt related to haikus:
+ * For haikus, enter a prompt related to haikus:
 ```
-story_prompt = "Create a haiku about nature"
+"Create a haiku about nature"
 ```

-* For bee facts, use a fixed prompt related to bees:
+* For bee facts, use a prompt related to bees:
 ```
-story_prompt = "Tell me 5 interesting facts about bees"
+"Tell me 5 interesting facts about bees"
 ```
 2. **Changing the models**